 A protected focus hour reduces mental clutter and gives your brain breathing room to do its best work.
-Evidence shows that even one hour of uninterrupted concentration can lower stress signals and boost your sense of control.

-1. Choose your most meaningful task
+STEP 1.
+Choose your most meaningful task

 Benefit: You channel your best energy into something that actually matters.